 For any of you that have read my previous articles, you are probably aware that late nights and ‘fun times’ have been a big part of my time here in Dublin (and I make no apologies for them – I love every pint, conversation and good time I am having here with every Irish person I meet).

 Hangovers though have been a little tougher to deal with than back home.
 (I’m telling you people, the beer is definitely stronger here, I don’t care what anyone says).
-Wanting to find out from Irish people what they do to get rid of the ‘drink demons’ the next day, I got some pretty interesting methods which I vowed I would try, considering I really want to survive the upcoming Christmas party season before I leave.
+Wanting to find out from Irish people what they do to get rid of the ‘drink demons’ the next day, I got some pretty interesting methods which I vowed I would try.

 ‘Hair of the dog that bit you’ was a phrase repeatedly told to me during my investigations and although I have to admit trying it, I have found it just prolongs the agony into another day of hangover hell.

 My new favorite pub in Dublin, Grogan’s, was where I actually found the true remedy for this ‘Irish flu’.
 No, readers, not the actual pub, but there was a group of guys in there who had just been talking about doing a swim in the ’Forty Foot’.

 The Forty Foot in Sandycove, County Dublin, is a wonderful inlet that used to be a nude male only bathing spot until those fearless feminists decided to dive in and bring it into the 21st century.
 I admit that I was about to chicken out by the time I got there as the temperature was 40 degrees Fahrenheit and there was a strong current in the sea, but I decided to suck it up when I saw a group of 50-year-old women strip down and plunge right in.